elvis-epx/IoT/mpy/README.md

 to use.

-In our implementation, the ESP-NOW of the central device passively uses the channel set by regular Wi-Fi (which can be configured, or will be the channel configured at the nearest access point).
+In our implementation, the ESP-NOW of the central device passively uses the channel set by regular Wi-Fi (which can be set in config.txt, or will be the channel configured at the nearest access point).

-The ESP-NOW of the peripheral device stores the channel in NVRAM when it pairs to a central device.
+The peripheral device stores the channel in NVRAM when it pairs with a central device.
 In unpaired state, it keeps changing channels to find the central.

 ### Group and password